epurpur/epurpur.github.io/_posts/2018-10-12-How-to-Use-Field-Calculator-in-Python-for-QGIS-3.md

 You can copy and paste this script directly into your QGIS python console and it should work, provided you change the uri to the actual path name of the shapefile on your own computer.
-Let's break this down.
+Let's disect this further.
 I actually do not need to import any libraries for this script, so the first thing I do is set up the pathname to my layer and add that to the map.
 Then I specify my target_field which is a blank column in the attribute table of the TestZipCodes layer.
 The column is titled 'PatCNT' which is short for Patient Count.
 These